August 2018 Calendar of Events

 4: Summer Picnic.
 Featuring music by “The Monarchs.”
 Food truck, Kids Zone, Bounce House.
 6-10 p.m. at Town Square.
 (502) 241-8343.

 Rising Sun, IN

-6: Live Music with Keith Jones & The Makeshifts.
-At Opera House Park, Pike and Ferry Streets.
+3: Live Music with Highland Reign.
+At Opera House Park, Pike and Ferry streets.
 Free event.
-Visit Facebook.com/NewVevayMainStreet.
+Visit the web page Facebook.com/NewVevayMainStreet.

 23-26: Swiss Wine Festival.
 Celebration of Swiss Heritage, ethnic food, live entertainment, parade, grape stomping and steintossen and athletic competitions, amusement rides, fireworks, river cruises, arts and crafts and wine tasting at Riverfront Park.
 1-800-435-5688 or visit www.swisswinefestival.org.

 16: Westport Row & Kayak Club event.
 Hike and swim on historic property, 5-8 p.m.
 Presented by the Oldham County Historical Society.
 Tickets $20 per person, includes dinner and drinks.
 (502) 222-0826.

 1-12: “Two By Two.”
 Presented by TheatreWorks of SoIN.
 7:30 p.m. at 203 E. Main St., New Albany, Ind.
 Tickets $18 for adults, $16 for seniors and students.
 (502) 396-4009 or www.theatreworksofsoin.com.

 3-19: Indiana State Fair.
 At Indianapolis.
 (317) 927-7601 or visit the website: www.indianastatefair.com.

 4: Mike Grimes Book Signing.
 The will appear and sign his new book, “Lockport.”
 9 a.m. -1 p.m. at Main Street Café and Bakery, 1118 Main St., Pleasureville, Ky.
 (502) 878-4400.